psychotimmy/aoc2020/README.md

-# aoc2020
+# Advent of Code 2020
-Advent of Code 2020 in FORTRAN
+Advent of Code 2020 in FORTRAN 77